Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/_index.md

 In the same way the different applications and components consumes APIS from other sources both inside the Altinn 3 platform solutions and external sources.

+The APIS exposed as standard from Apps and platform is described [here](/teknologi/altinnstudio/altinn-api/)

 ### Publish & Subscribe